Understanding Recursion in Data Structures: Types & Examples

 }

 Recursion is a technique where a function calls itself to solve smaller parts of a problem.
-It can be implemented in various programming languages like C++, C, JavaScript, and Scala.
-Here’s a simple and easy explanation for using recursion in each language.
+It is widely supported across programming languages like C, C++, JavaScript, and Scala.

 return_type function_name(parameters) {